 The first step in this recipe starts the night before: Wash 4 medium potatoes, but don’t poke, wrap, or otherwise molest them.
-Just place them in a slow cooker and forget about them for 8–10 hours.
+Just place them in a slow cooker on low and forget about them for 8–10 hours.
+(If your potatoes are small, reduce the cooking time to 6-7 hours.)
 Store cooked potatoes in the fridge until meal time.

 Spicy Nigerian Beef (Suya)

 Total time: 35-40 minutes (when the potatoes are pre-cooked) | Whole30 compliant